London Borough of Richmond upon Thames: History

+Geography

+The borough is approximately half parkland, with notable parks including Richmond Park, Bushy Park, Kew Gardens, Old Deer Park and Hampton Court Park.
+There are over 100 parks and open spaces in the borough and 21 mi of river frontage.
+140 hectares within the borough are designated as part of the Metropolitan Green Belt.

-The borough is approximately half parkland – large areas of London's open space fall within its boundaries, including Richmond Park, Kew Gardens, Bushy Park and Old Deer Park.
-The predominant other land use is residential.
-Most businesses within the borough consist of retail, property improvement/development and professional services.
+The predominant other land use is residential with most businesses within the borough consisting of retail, property improvement/development and professional services.
 Parts of the borough, including Barnes, Richmond, St Margarets, Cambridge Park and Marble Hill, some areas of Twickenham and much of East Sheen rival Stanmore Hill and Kenley as the highest house-price districts and neighbourhoods in Outer London.